Get a new mom off to a great start with these frugal baby shower ideas!

 - See more on throwing a great, frugal baby shower.

-- Discuss "Baby Shower Ideas" with other Dollar Stretchers in The Dollar Stretcher Community
+- See "Baby Shower Ideas" in The Dollar Stretcher Community

 - 4 steps to a simpler (and more frugal) life